CRMTH/RITHM/streamer/README.md

 .

 ### Requirements:
-This *RITHM streamer* has been tested in Python 2.7, but Python 3.5+ is the preferred environment.
+The *RITHM streamer* has been tested for Python 2.7, but Python 3.5+ is the preferred environment.
 You will also need to install the [Twython](https://github.com/ryanmcgrath/twython) package prior to use.

 ### Authentication: